awsdocs/amazon-pinpoint-developer-guide/doc-source/segments-dynamic.md

 + `ScheduledTime` – The date and time, in ISO 8601 format, when the campaign's messages will be delivered\.
 + `Endpoints` – A map that associates endpoint IDs with endpoint definitions\.
 Each event data payload contains up to 50 endpoints\.
 If the campaign segment contains more than 50 endpoints, Amazon Pinpoint invokes the function repeatedly, with up to 50 endpoints at a time, until all endpoints have been processed\.

-## Creating a Lambda Function<a name="segments-dynamic-lambda-create"></a>
+## Creating a Lambda function<a name="segments-dynamic-lambda-create"></a>

-To learn how to create a Lambda function, see [Getting Started](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) in the *AWS Lambda Developer Guide*\.
+To learn how to create a Lambda function, see [Getting started](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) in the *AWS Lambda Developer Guide*\.
 When you create your function, remember that message delivery fails in the following conditions:
 + The Lambda function takes longer than 15 seconds to return the modified segment\.
 + Amazon Pinpoint can't decode the function's return value\.
 + The function requires more than 3 attempts from Amazon Pinpoint to successfully invoke it\.

 Amazon Pinpoint only accepts endpoint definitions in the function's return value\.
 The function can't modify other elements in the event data\.

-### Example Lambda Function<a name="segments-dynamic-lambda-example"></a>
+### Example Lambda function<a name="segments-dynamic-lambda-example"></a>

 Your Lambda function processes the event data sent by Amazon Pinpoint, and it returns the modified endpoints, as shown by the following example handler, written in Node\.js: